shalan12/graph-draw/README.md

 # graph-draw
-Code from drawing graphs, written in octave
+Code for drawing graphs, written in octave